 You are probably most interested in online resources plus whatever is available in local libraries, but sometimes you will have to borrow old fashioned books from the Dallas campus.
 All borrowing regulations for Dallas campus students apply to remote students except as follows:

-- Remote students may borrow items for a longer loan period than Dallas campus students.
+- We try to scan and email everything possible, but sometimes it is necessary to mail physical resources.
+Remote students may borrow items for a longer loan period than Dallas campus students.
 This partly compensates for mail delivery time.
 Books are loaned for five weeks.
 This means five weeks from the time the book is checked-out on your account until the book is due back in the library.
 Returned items must be received by the date due to count as returned on time.
 If you return items by first class mail, we suggest you allow one week delivery time.

 - You may renew eligible items one time.
 You may do this yourself in the "My Account" module of BIBLOS.

 Again, we try to scan and email everything possible, but sometimes it is necessary to mail resources.
 The library will mail materials in our collection (books, videos, photocopies of journal articles, etc.) directly to remote students who live within the United States or Canada.
 We will negotiate mail delivery of materials outside the US depending on reliability of mail to the particular destination.
 Of course remote students may also borrow materials in person if they visit the Dallas campus, and then return them by mail.
 If you do this, be sure to get a special return mail label and instructions.